 Ken Spratt - Assistant Secretary

-Ken Spratt is the Assistant Secretary General leading the Tourism function at the Department.
-A Civil Servant since 1986, he has served in six government departments, including a spell as a Diplomat at the Irish Embassy in Washington DC.
-He has a wide variety of experience in public policy development and implementation, international relations, ICT systems design, HR, industrial relations, corporate governance and regulation.
-He has also led and delivered major projects in technically complex fields including broadband and energy.
-A committed life-long learner he holds several professional and third level qualifications, including certificates, diplomas and degrees from DIT (HRM), IPA (Economics), NCI (Employment Law), LyIT and UUJ (MSc, Public Sector Innovation).
-A member of the Government’s Civil Service Renewal Taskforce, he moved to the Department under the Senior Public Service Mobility programme in October 2015.
+Ken Spratt is the Assistant Secretary leading the Sport and Tourism functions at the Department of Transport, Tourism and Sport.
+A Civil Servant since 1986, he has served in six government departments, including as a Diplomat at the Irish Embassy in Washington DC.
+He has a wide variety of experience in public policy development and implementation across a diverse range of sectors including energy, communications, environment, social welfare, tourism and sport.
+His operational experience spans ICT systems design, HRM, industrial relations, corporate governance, regulation and international relations.
+He has delivered major infrastructure projects in technically complex fields including broadband and energy.

 |Telephone:||+ 353 1 6041037|